ajaygrewal2003/ajaygrewal2003.github.io/index.md

 # Ajay Singh Grewal
-### Machine Learning • Artificial Intelligence • Software Developer
+### Machine Learning • Artificial Intelligence • Software Engineer

 Welcome to my personal site.
 I am currently studying machine learning, AI, and building useful software.
 I will be sharing my research notes, learning progress, and projects as I continue developing in this field.
 This page will grow as I move through my AI learning roadmap.